of Countries

-Learn more about how Zendesk retail customer, The Cotton On Group, uses Multibrand to manage customer service across 8 brands.
+Learn more about how Zendesk retail customer, The Cotton On Group, uses Multibrand to manage customer service across 7 brands and its philanthropic arm.

 Tickets per Month